 How does the Guaranteed Fair Wage Fund compensate musicians?

-• We begin with Jazz in the Neighborhood’s pay scale, which is $150 per musician (or $100 for ensembles larger than an octet).
+• Musicians are guaranteed $150, which is Jazz in the Neighborhood’s pay scale for ensembles of eight or fewer (or $100 for ensembles larger than an octet).
 While we realize this may seem low, it’s what we feel is realistic for our local jazz scene.

 • Participating venues agree to pay musicians at Jazz in the Neighborhood’s scale for specific Guaranteed Fair Wage Fund events.
 (If a venue normally pays musicians less than scale, Jazz in the Neighbor will subsidize up to 40% of its minimum.
 Venues will receive the subsidy in advance.
 For example, a trio is paid $450 by the venue; Jazz in the Neighborhood gives the venue $180 to help cover this cost.)

-• Additionally, Jazz in the Neighborhood pays the leader of an ensemble 10% of the amount paid to the ensemble.
-(For example, the leader of a trio will receive an additional $45 as compensation for time spent on logistics and paperwork.)
+• Additionally, Jazz in the Neighborhood subsidizes a leader fee that is 10% of the amount paid to the ensemble.
+(For example, the leader of a trio will receive an additional $45.)

 • Funds are made available for mutually agreed on events.
-Venues can try it once or use it for several events.
+Venues can try it once or on an on-going basis.
 The amount of funds available will vary depending upon Jazz in the Neighborhood’s annual budget.

 How to take advantage of the Guaranteed Fair Wage Fund

-• Then, the venue or presenter requests funding for specific musicians or ensembles that it has already booked.
+• Venues or presenters should request funding for specific musicians or ensembles that it has already booked.
 If you are a musician, ask the venue to “nominate” your event for funding.

 • Jazz in the Neighborhood approves requests based on funds available and whether the musicians represent diversity of programming for the venue, Jazz in the Neighborhood, and the Bay Area in general.